RCHENLAB/rchenlab.github.io/_posts/2022-08-12-summer-lab-party.md

 member: All
 ---

 We have a great lab party before new semester starts.
 We enjoy bowling and laser tag and have a lot of fun.
-Happy birthday to Xinye!!!
+Happy Birthday to Xinye!!!

 {%
   include figure.html